Thomas Edward Leonard (1933)

 Tommy's expert radio skills came in handy while in the service, and especially on that fateful day.
 I've created a separate blog page which abstracts his vast military records.
 It's likely that Tommy was inspired by Atwater Kent, the inventor of the single coil radio.

-In 1942, He had a Reno wedding with Barbara Ione Connell from Westbrook Maine (whom he also knew in high school), and moved back to Portland Maine and lived with Barbara's family.
-I'm not sure when the divorce to Rena was final, however.
+In 1942, He had a Reno wedding with Barbara Ione Connell from Westbrook Maine (whom he also knew in high school, and was perhaps always preferring to be with when Nana announced her pregnancy), and he moved back to Portland Maine and lived with Barbara's family.

 November Telegram from Tom (in San Francisco) to Barbara (in Westbrook), asking her to meet him in San Francisco, just a week before they were married in Las Vegas.